ffxblue/interview-tests/test/wordpress-metabox.md

 - ES2015 via Babel compilation.
 - Sass.

-Additionally, we only the support the most recent versions of Google Chrome.
+Additionally, we only the support the latest 2 versions of Google Chrome.

 ## Deliverables